Leptospirosis in Peru

 Consult a doctor, nurse or health care provider, or visit a travel health clinic preferably six weeks before you travel.

-It is recommended that travellers:
+It is recommended that travelers:

 - Protect themselves from mosquito bites

 - Discuss the benefits of taking antimalarial medication with a health care provider before departure